-- 2. Agencies that engage in rulemaking proceedings that may have preemptive effect on state law should have internal written guidance to ensure compliance with the preemption provisions of Executive Order 13132, which should describe: - a.
-How the agency determines the need for any preemption; - b.
-How the agency consults with state and local governments concerning preemption; and - c.
-How the agency otherwise ensures compliance with the preemption provisions of Executive Order 13132. - 3.
-Agencies should post their internal guidance for compliance with the preemption provisions of Executive Order 13132 on the Internet or otherwise make publicly available the information contained therein. - 4.
-Agencies should have an oversight procedure to improve agency procedures for implementing the preemption provisions of Executive Order 13132.
-This procedure should include an internal process for evaluating the basis asserted in support of a preemptive rulemaking.
-The agency should provide a reasoned basis, with such evidence as may be appropriate, that supports its preemption conclusion.
+- 2. Agencies that engage in rulemaking proceedings that may have preemptive effect on state law should have internal written guidance to ensure compliance with the preemption provisions of Executive Order 13132, which should describe: - (a) How the agency determines the need for any preemption; - (b) How the agency consults with state and local officials concerning preemption; and - (c) How the agency otherwise ensures compliance with the preemption provisions of Executive Order 13132. - 3.
+Agencies should post their internal guidance for compliance with the preemption provisions of Executive Order 13132 on the Internet or otherwise make publicly available the information contained therein.